HewlettPackard/oneview-sdk-ruby/README.md

 )
 ```

-:warning: **Check the file permissions because the password is stored in cleartext.**
+:lock: Tip: Check the file permissions because the password is stored in clear-text.

 **Environment Variables**